Improving Water Quality Since 1928

 Students & Young Professionals

-WEF works to support university students and young water professionals through a number of programs including an annual community service project, student design competition, poster symposium, and a networking and career fair.
+WEF works to support university students and young water professionals through a number of programs including an annual community service project, young professionals summit, student design competition, student chapter meeting, and a networking and career fair.

 Back to top